SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 bh# Token-based Quiz  Trivia Game with Reward

 #Project Description
 A decentralized quiz game smart contract where player answers questions and earn ERC20 token reward corrects answer.
-The contract manage question, reward distribution, and allows user withdraw their accumulated token rewards.
+The contract manage question, reward distribution, and allows user withdraw their accumulated token reward.

 ## Project Vision
 To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge to sharings s and learning with token-based incentive onn blockchain.